 Matt Zoller Seitz is the Editor at Largeof Roger

-Ebert.com, TV critic for New York Magazine and Vulture.com, and a finalist for the Pulitzer Prize in criticism.
+Ebert.com, TV critic for thủ đô new york Magazine và Vulture.com, & a finalist for the Pulitzer Prize in criticism.